arph226/BAE305-SP25-Lab1/README.md

 2a-Do the instruments agree with the expected value?

-Each capacitor value fell within the expected range for its capacitance, except for capacitor 4 which was out of range.
+Each capacitor value fell within the expected range for its capacitance, except for capacitor 3 and 4 which were out of range.
 This could be due to an innacurate reading of the capacitance, a damaged capacitor, or errors in DMM measurement.
 All resistance values fell within tolerance.

 2b- Does polarity affect the measurement of the electrolytic capacitor?